UPDATED at 2:10 P.M. EST on 2017-11-21

-A Myanmar court on tuesday denied bail to a prominent ultranationalist Buddhist abbot arrested on charges of inciting unrest for his participation in an anti-Rohingya protest outside the U.S. embassy in Yangon last year, one of the monk’s relatives said.
+A Myanmar court on Tuesday denied bail to an ultranationalist Buddhist abbot arrested on charges of inciting unrest for his participation in an anti-Rohingya protest outside the U.S. embassy in Yangon last year, one of the monk’s relatives said.

-Parmaukkha, a prominent monk from the nationalist Buddhist group Ma Ba Tha, has been charged under sections 505(b) and 19 of the country’s Penal Code for participating in an anti-Rohingya protest on April 28, 2016, said family member Aung Mying.
+Parmaukkha, a prominent monk from the nationalist Buddhist group Ma Ba Tha, has been charged under section 505(b) of the country’s Penal Code and Article 19 of the Peaceful Assembly Act for participating in an anti-Rohingya protest on April 28, 2016, said family member Aung Mying.

 Section 505(b) pertains to sedition, and section 19 covers unlawful assembly and protesting without a permit.